kunpengcompute/devkitdemo/sc-sdk/examples/TA/README_en.md

 ## Dependencies

-1. Ensure that kunpeng-sc-devel-1.0.0 has been installed.
+1. Ensure that kunpeng-sc-devel has been installed.
 2. Run the **lsmod | grep tzdriver** command to ensure that the tzdriver is properly loaded.
 3. Run the **ps -ef | grep teecd** command to ensure that the daemon process is started properly.